microsoft/bond/README.md

 destination.

-In order to build all the C++ and Python tests and examples, as well as Bond-over-gRPC and Bond Comm, a few more packages are needed, and CMake needs to be run with different options:
+In order to build all the C++ and Python tests and examples, as well as Bond-over-gRPC, a few more packages are needed, and CMake needs to be run with different options:

 ```bash
 sudo apt-get install \